sebpiq/FreedomPortal/README.md

 To make some space, we will remove some unused packages.
 Run the following :

+NB: the first and second commands might need to be ran twice, because packages we are trying to remove depend upon each other.

 ```
 opkg remove gl-inet luci luci-base luci-* lua lighttpd-* lighttpd
+opkg remove gl-inet luci luci-base luci-* lua lighttpd-* lighttpd
+opkg remove kmod-video*
 opkg remove kmod-video*
 opkg remove mjpg-streamer
 rm -rf /usr/lib/lua